 Ashes of Isar is a role-play game I created for 2-6 players based on World War II espionage and spy craft.
-I am currently making the rules available as a free download, and expect to sell ready-made mission modules on this site at low cost.

 The core tenet of Ashes of Isar is plausible realism.

 Players create characters (“agents”) that have a set of skills which increase through experience.
 Throughout the game, they attempt to succeed at various objectives that help the war effort, using their skills and ability to improvise along with a bit of random luck determined by rolling six-sided dice.
 Successes increase their skills, and failures can lead to injury, capture, or even death.
 The stakes are high!

 Over time, player actions influence future conditions, and missions change (and become more difficult) as the war progresses.
 The GM handles this ongoing play by creating new and more dangerous missions for the players to accomplish.
 Players can suggest new missions based on their own ingenuity and effort to help win the war.
 In the end, players seek to achieve Master Spy status — and to win the war, of course!